elliotdoak/image-generator/README.md

 ```

 3. Create a new file named constants.js in the same directory as index.js.
-4. In constants.js, define your GOOGLE_API_KEY value as shown below.
+4. In constants.js, define your GOOGLE_API_KEY value and incrementor (see 'Incrementing distance between images' at bottom for info on incrementations) as shown below.

 ```
    export const GOOGLE_API_KEY = "your_google_maps_api_key_here"
+   export const incrementor = 0.01
 ```

 5. To create `dist` build folder, run the following in your terminal